 The next step is testing.

 By testing for allergies through skin testing, we will know right away whether allergies may be triggering or causing your asthma symptoms.
 In fact, if someone has more than one positive skin tests (e.g. positive tests to cats and molds), it may be a strong indicator that he or she truly has asthma.
 In children, more than one positive skin test helps tell us whether or not your child is likely to ‘outgrow’ their asthma.
-Using breathing tests, we can see whether or not having asthma is affecting your lung function or ability to breath.
+Using breathing tests, we can see whether or not having asthma is affecting your lung function or ability to breathe.

 It also tells us whether or not you are likely to develop permanent changes to the lungs later in life.
 By testing oxygen radicals in the exhaled breath, we can also tell you the type (and amount) of inflammation in the airways.
 Finally, blood work is often done to determine whether or not there is systemic inflammation being caused by your asthma.
 In the last few years, the field has moved strongly in the direction of preventative health.
 We strive to limit inflammation in the lungs to protect your lung health for tomorrow.
 At Modena + Asthma, we perform testing as soon as possible (often same-day).